-This pristine Martin Brodeur autographed New Jersey Devils authentic CCM jersey is authenticated by AJ's Sportsworld.
+This pristine Martin Brodeur autographed New Jersey Devils authentic Reebok jersey is authenticated by AJ's Sportsworld.

 Career Highlights and Achievements:

 Most shutouts, regular season & playoffs combined: 149

 Most overtime wins: 47